 I've found the citation to the article in a database, now how do I get the actual article so I can read it?

-1. Within the index/database, click on the link to the full-text of the article or report if there is one.
+1. Within the index/database, click on the link to the full-text of the article if there is one.

 2. No direct link?
 Click the Find Text@MSU link to bring up a page that will 1) show any full-text links and/or 2) facilitate a title search of the Library catalog for print/electronic subscriptions.